Eriksholm: The Stolen Dream

 Eriksholm: The Stolen Dream is a 2025 adventure stealth game developed by River End Games and published by Nordcurrent.
 Set in the fictional city of Eriksholm, the game follows Hanna—a young orphan whose brother, Herman, disappears—as she embarks on a quest to uncover the truth behind his disappearance.
 Featuring an isometric perspective, the player can choose from three playable characters, including Hanna, as they explore the city, complete objectives and puzzles, and employ stealth to evade enemies.
 The game's setting is inspired by early-20th-century Scandinavian cities and architecture.
-Eriksholm: The Stolen Dream was released for PlayStation 5, Windows, and Xbox Series X/S in July 2025.
+Eriksholm: The Stolen Dream was released for Microsoft Windows, PlayStation 5, and Xbox Series X/S in July 2025, and for Nintendo Switch 2 in December 2026.
 It received generally favorable reviews from critics.

 Gameplay

 Eriksholm: The Stolen Dream is an adventure stealth game with an isometric perspective that allows the player to freely move the camera to survey the environment.
 Initially, the game features one playable character—a young orphan named Hanna, who embarks on a quest to find her missing brother, Herman, in the fictional city of Eriksholm.
 As the story progresses, two additional characters—Alva and Sebastian, who assist Hanna on her journey—become playable.
 After unlocking all three, the player can swap between characters at any time and use them together to complete objectives, which may have multiple solutions, and solve puzzles.
 Each character has unique skills, tools, and weapons; for example, Hanna can crawl through vents, Alva can climb drain pipes, and Sebastian can swim.
 The player uses stealth to evade enemies, and if a character is spotted, the game restarts shortly before that moment.
 Levels can be explored repeatedly, with collectibles to find and various paths and methods available for each character.